VirtuOz/smart-router/README.md

 #### Queue cleaning

-The smart-router will automatically destroy RabbitMQ queues when no actor has connected to it for some time.
+The smart-router will create queues which are only defined at actor level with 'x-expires' argument.
-The queues will only be deleted for endpoints which are declared as ```QUEUEFLAG.actor``` only.
-Queue belonging to endpoints declared as ```QUEUEFLAG.endpoint``` will never be deleted.
 By default, an actor's queue will be deleted 15 minutes after the last actor has been disconnected from it.
 This value configurable in the yaml properties file.